Darryl Kubian: The Well of Urd

+"The Well of Urd" received positive reviews in its premiere.
+From NJ.com: "The 23-minute piece, commissioned by the New Jersey Symphony, began with an extended low tone (reminiscent of then opening Wagner’s “Das Rheingold”) soon joined by a few harp plucks and then a woodwind melody.
+A dissonant, Ives-like trumpet sound from off-stage (played by Garth Greenup) then sets up a haunting cello solo by Nayoung Baek, that starts with a twisting, leaping line and ends with severe pizzicato pulls.
+Chris Komer's horn playing meshed well with the other two soloists and Zhang sculpted some elegant musical phrases with the orchestra. [...]
+'The Well of Urðr' recalled early 20th-century symphonic poems of Arnold Bax and Ottorino Respighi—elegant, reflective pieces that showcase orchestral color."

 O for a Muse of Fire

-In March 2015, the New Jersey Symphony Orchestra premiered Darryl's latest work, O for a Muse of Fire, a concert overture for full orchestra and vocal soloist, based on Shakespeare's Henry V. The work is dedicated to the New Jersey Symphony Orchestra and its music director, Jacques Lacombe.
+In March 2015, the New Jersey Symphony Orchestra premiered Darryl's work, O for a Muse of Fire, a concert overture for full orchestra and vocal soloist, based on Shakespeare's Henry V. The work is dedicated to the New Jersey Symphony Orchestra and its music director, Jacques Lacombe.
 The soloist for the premiere performances with the New Jersey Symphony Orchestra was former October Project lead singer (and former Sony Classical artist) Mary Fahl.
 The vocal part is adaptable to different vocal ranges.